Approximability Landscape of Welfare Maximization within Fair Allocations: Maximizing Social Welfare with Two Agents

-\begin{lemma} Algorithm~\ref{alg:local_search} outputs an EF1 allocation $(A_1^o,A_2^o)$ that has a weakly higher social welfare than that of the input $(A_1^i,A_2^i)$, and it terminates after at most $m$ while-loop iterations. \end{lemma} \begin{proof} The first paragraph in the proof of Lemma~\ref{lem:optc2} shows the existence of item $g$ at Line~3 of Algorithm~\ref{alg:local_search}.
-The analysis of the two cases in the proof of Lemma~\ref{lem:optc2} shows that the social welfare weakly increases after each while-loop iteration.
+\begin{restatable}{proposition}{localsearch} \FLocalSearchEF outputs an EF1 allocation $(A_1^o,A_2^o)$ that has weakly higher social welfare than that of the input $(A_1^i,A_2^i)$, and it terminates after at most $m$ while-loop iterations. \end{restatable} \begin{proof} The first paragraph in the proof of \Cref{lem:optcTwo} shows the existence of item $g$ at Line~\ref{line:find_g} of \FLocalSearchEF.
+The analysis of the two cases in the proof of \Cref{lem:optcTwo} shows that the social welfare weakly increases after each while-loop iteration.
 It remains to show that the while-loop terminates after at most $m$ iterations.

-In Case 1 that agent $2$ envies agent $1$ after removing $g$, the algorithm terminates immediately after exchanging two agents' bundles.
+In Case 1, where agent $2$ envies agent $1$ after removing $g$, the algorithm terminates immediately after exchanging two agents' bundles.
 Although the algorithm may not terminate immediately in Case 2, we observe that the size of $A_1$ is increased by $1$ in each iteration corresponding to Case 2.
 If Case 1 happens after many iterations corresponding to Case 2, we know the algorithm will terminate after one more iteration.
 The increasing size of $A_1$ ensures that the algorithm terminates after at most $m$ iterations in this scenario.
-If Case 1 never happen, then the algorithm will terminate with an EF1 allocation: Proposition~\ref{prop:1doesnotenvy2} ensures agent 1 will not envy agent 2 at some stage when more and more items in $O_1$ are added to $A_1$.
-Again, the increasing size of $A_1$ ensures that the algorithm terminates after at most $m$ iterations in this scenario. \end{proof}
+If Case 1 never happens, agent 1 will not envy agent 2 at some stage when more and more items in $O_1$ are added to $A_1$ since agent 1 does not envy agent 2 in the initial allocation $(O_1, O_2)$.
+Hence, the algorithm will terminate with an EF1 allocation.
+Again, the increasing size of $A_1$ ensures that the algorithm terminates after at most $m$ iterations. \end{proof}